Abhijeet1815/EventChain/README.md

 > - Use the designated Discord channels for discussions and support
 > - Avoid unnecessary direct messages (DMs) and random pings

-EventChain — Redefining Event Ticketing with Blockchain 🚀
+EventChain — Redefining Event Ticketing with Blockchain.